Complexity of $C_k$-coloring in hereditary classes of graphs: Preliminaries

-A $C_k$-list assignment $L$ is said to be {\em reduced} if no effective update can be performed.
+Let $A$ be an induced subgraph of $G$.
+A $C_k$-list assignment $L$ is said to be {\em reduced} on $A$ if no effective update can be performed in $A$.
 It is well-known that one can obtain a reduced list assignment in polynomial time.
-We include a proof for the sake of completeness.
+We include a proof below for the sake of completeness.

-\begin{lemma} Let $G$ be a graph of order $n$, and $L$ be a $C_k$-list assignment.
-There exists an $O(n^3)$-time algorithm to obtain an equivalent reduced subinstance $(G,L')$ of $(G,L)$ or determine that $(G,L)$ has no $C_k$-coloring. \end{lemma}
+\begin{lemma} Let $G$ be a graph of order $n$, $L$ be a $C_k$-list assignment and $A$ be an induced subgraph of $G$.
+There exists an $O(n^3)$-time algorithm to obtain an equivalent subinstance $(G,L')$ of $(G,L)$ such that $L'$ is reduced on $A$ or determine that $(G,L)$ has no $C_k$-coloring. \end{lemma}

 \begin{proof} We obtain $L'$ by performing updates exhaustively.
-For each edge $vw\in E(G)$, we check if the update of $v$ from $w$ is effective.
+For each edge $vw\in E(A)$, we check if the update of $v$ from $w$ is effective.
 If so, we perform the update.
 If the list of $v$ becomes empty after the update, then we stop and claim that $(G,L)$ is not $C_k$-colorable.
 Otherwise we repeat until no effective update can be found.

-Since any single update results in an equivalent subinstance, we obtain a reduced subinstance that is equivalent to $(G,L)$ at the end.
+Since any single update results in an equivalent subinstance, we obtain a subinstance that is equivalent to $(G,L)$ at the end.
+Let $(G,L')$ be the subinstance we produce at the end, then it is clear that $L'$ is reduced on $A$.
 It takes $O(n^2)$ time to find an effective update and $O(1)$ time to perform such a update.
 Moreover, since each effective update decreases the list of a vertex by at least 1 and $\sum_{v\in V(G)}|L(v)|\le kn$, effective updates can be performed at most $kn$ times.
 Thus, the total running time is $O(n^3)$. \end{proof}

 We now introduce two more tools that are important for our purpose.
 The first one is purely graph-theoretic and describes the structure of $P_t$-free graphs.

 \begin{theorem}[\cite{CS16}] Let $G$ be a connected $P_t$-free graph with $t\ge 4$.
 Then $G$ has a connected dominating set $D$ such that $G|D$ is either $P_{t-2}$-free or isomorphic to $P_{t-2}$. \end{theorem}